-Partial Infiltration-Partial infiltration relies on drainage of the base/subbase into the subgrade soil and drainage pipes to direct excess water to a sewer, daylight or a stream.
+Partial Infiltration-Partial infiltration relies on drainage of the base/subbase into the subgrade soil and drainage pipes to direct excess water to a stormsewer, daylight or a stream.
 This controls the amount of time the subgrade is saturated.
 This design is common to lower infiltration rate soils such as silts and clays.
-Perforated drain pipes are typically raised some inches (cm) above the soil subgrade to allow some water capture and infiltration into the soil subgrade below them.
-When the water level rises to the pipes it drains away through them.
+Perforated drain pipes are typically placed in trenches in the subbase and covered with ASTM No. 57 stone to protect them while the ASTM No. 2 stone is compacted.
 Figure 6 illustrates a schematic cross-section of partial infiltration design.
+Figure 7 shows a full depth concrete grade beam being used to separate the open graded base from the adjacent pavement structure.